vatpac-technology/sops/docs/military/townsville.md

     <span class="hotline">**TBP** -> **TL TCU**</span>: "JST729, concur `F160`"

 #### Arrivals
-The Standard assignable level from KEN(TBP) to TL TCU is `A100`, and assigned a STAR.
+The Standard assignable level from TBP to TL TCU is `A100`, and assigned a STAR.
 All other aircraft must be voice coordinated.

 ### TL ADC
 #### Auto Release